ronhombre/neo-rust-gradle-plugin/README.md

 | No Plan | Avoided implementing due to design or logic reasons.  |

 ### Current Status
-As of version 0.4.1, Neo Rust Gradle Plugin can build, test, benchmark, publish(?, and run most Rust projects without requiring a Cargo.toml file.
+As of version 0.5.0, Neo Rust Gradle Plugin can build, test, benchmark, publish(?), and run most Rust projects without requiring a Cargo.toml file.
 Additionally, users can use local Gradle modules as crate dependencies

 **Key capabilities:**
 - Full support for basic Cargo commands (build, test, bench, publish).
 - Gradle-style dependency management for Rust crates.
 - Custom Cargo.toml manifest generation.
+- Crate features support
+- Run built binaries directly from Gradle
+- Build only the library or the binary you want
+- Idiomatic crate dependency declaration
+- Latest Gradle 9.2.0 support
+- Gradle Parallel Build support (allow tasks to run in different threads)
+- Gradle Configuration Cache support (faster task run)
+- Gradle Incremental Build support (only runs task with updated input)
+- Sub-module support (Declare Gradle projects as crate dependency)
+- Task wiring for projects and sub-projects

 We're actively working on expanding support for more complex Rust project structures and additional Cargo features.
 If you need a feature now, consider contributing!